jamesxdigital/jamesxdigital.com/emojilibrary/index.md

   <label for="collapse4" class="collapse-head">Does Emoji Library work for Premier Pro, Photoshop or other Creative Cloud apps? </label>
   <div class="collapse-content">
     <div>
       Currently Emoji Library only works for After Effects.
 But fear not, I'm working on getting it working for Premier Pro and other apps soon.
-So for those who have purchased Emoji Library already, keep out for a free to download update. 👀
+So for those who have purchased Emoji Library already, keep a look out for a free to download update. 👀
     </div>
   </div>
 </div>